 Pangolin

+There are four species of pangolin found on the African continent, and they are some of the most endangered species in Africa.
 Globally, all eight species of pangolin are under enormous threat as they are the most trafficked animal in the world.
+In fact, all eight pangolin species are listed by the IUCN as Vulnerable to Critically Endangered.

 The other four species of pangolin live in Asia.
 For many years, the Asian species were the primary target for poachers.
-However, as their numbers have significantly decreased, traffickers are increasingly turning to the African pangolins.
+However, as their numbers have significantly decreased, traffickers are increasingly turning to African pangolins.

 African Wild Dog